Latest articles

 Lately I’ve been reading more about Samuel Johnson.
 I just finished John Wain’s biography and am now working through Boswell’s famous 1,402-page biography.
 A few surprises so far: Johnson dropped out of university for lack of money, taught himself everything, and at one point essentially co-wrote a legal treatise based on his own reading.
 He…

-• Not True Freedom of Disposition
+• Recent Article: Administrability Over Testamentary Freedom of Disposition

-• Second Act
+• Book Review: Second Act by Henry Oliver

 Finished Second Act by Henry Oliver.
 A sharp reminder that age isn’t the limitation we think it is.
 Our limits are usually effort and curiosity.
 Most people aren’t working as hard as they could on their interests, and most aren’t exploring enough new ones either.
 The book makes a strong case for doubling down and…

-• Touch of Evil (1958)
+• Culture Note: Touch of Evil (1958)

 An interesting film from Orson Welles.
 The film contrasts two approaches to law and order along the U.S.–Mexico border.
 On one side, the Mexican authorities are represented by Charlton Heston’s character, an idealistic, procedure-bound official committed to doing things by the book.
 On the other side, the American side is run by Welles himself, playing…